kubeshop/testkube/docs/docs/cli/testkube_cloud_init.md

       --dry-run                    dry run mode - only print commands that would be executed --env-id string              Testkube Cloud environment id -h, --help                       help for init
+      --multi-namespace            multi namespace mode
-      --name string                installation name (usually you don't need to change it) (default "testkube") --namespace string           namespace where to install (default "testkube") --no-confirm                 don't ask for confirmation - unatended installation mode --org-id string              Testkube Cloud organization id
+      --name string                installation name (usually you don't need to change it) (default "testkube") --namespace string           namespace where to install (default "testkube") --no-confirm                 don't ask for confirmation - unatended installation mode --no-operator                should operator be installed (for more instances in multi namespace mode it should be set to true)
+      --org-id string              Testkube Cloud organization id
       --values string              path to Helm values file
 ```